Bath Bomb Colorants:

-Bath bomb colorants are vital to understand when making bath bombs (or most bath and beauty products) for resale as well as for the family.
-The most commonly seen bath bomb colorants are dyes, lakes, mica's and pigments, so that's what we'll focus on here.
+Bath bomb colorants are vital to understand when making bath bombs (and all bath and beauty products) for resale as well as, for the family.

-We not only can combine these colorants directly into the mix, but many people use these colorants (especially mica’s) to color or decorate their bath bombs once they are molded and dried to get an artistic or creative type feel to them.
-We'll discuss that process in another post!
+Not only can combine these colorants directly into the mix, but many enthusiasts use colorants (like mica’s) to decorate their bath bombs once they are molded and dried.
+This added touch gives bath bombs a creative-type feel to them.
+However, we’ll discuss that in another post.

-Some bath bomb colorants, like mica’s, which are not water soluble (they are water insoluble), can leave a ring around the tub, which we’ll discuss shortly.
+Some bath bomb colorants, like mica’s, which are not water soluble (they are water insoluble), can leave a ring around the tub, which we’ll discuss shortly as well.

-Sometimes, if you use powdered forms of other colorants they can leave residue on the bottom of the tub when emptied, dyes tend to clean up very nicely because of the water soluble trait in bath bombs.
-The downside that we've encountered is that they also tend to be a bit pricier to purchase.
+Some powdered forms of other colorants can also leave residue on the bottom of the tub when.
+Dyes tend to clean up very nicely, because of their water soluble trait.

-This is an extra step that many bath bombers and others making bath products do to there dyes to help really bring there dyes to life.
-The process consists of mixing the dry dyes with water prior to adding them to the bath bomb mixture.
+This is an extra step that many bath bombers do to there dyes to help really bring them to life.
+The process consists of mixing the dye with water prior to adding them to the bath bomb mixture.

 Simply add 1/8 teaspoon of dye (or recommended amount from manufacturer) with 1/2 teaspoon of warm water and allow it to disperse and dissolve.

 From that point you can add the bloomed dye directly to your baking soda prior to mixing with citric acid and incorporate the color.

 The reason is so you don’t set off the “fizzing” reaction prematurely.
 The reason your bath bomb fizz’s (in most cases) is due to the baking soda/citric acid within the recipe.
 If you add the baking soda/citric acid, then add bloomed dyes (in water), the reaction can happen prematurely.